James Ira Thomas Jones: Second World War

 Sources are uncertain as to the extent of Jones' service in the Second World War.
 One of his obituaries quotes a story from 1939 when, at the age of 45, Jones tried to get into the Royal Air Force at Windsor Castle.
 King George VI told him: "You are too old, Taffy.
 It's a young man's game."

 Jones' age notwithstanding, he was recalled in August 1939 as Chief Signals Officer, Training Command Headquarters.
 By July, acting Wing Commander Jones was OC No. 7 Bombing and Gunnery School, RAF Stormy Down near Porthcawl.
 It was here that one of his most famed actions occurred when, whilst flying an unarmed Hawker Henley near Swansea, he attacked a Junkers Ju 88 bomber with a Very pistol, a type of flare gun.
 His actions were enough to fight off the Junkers, which returned to its base.
 On 1 September, he was promoted to the temporary rank of wing commander, with the service number 04084.
 After a spell in charge of 57 OTU at Hawarden in January 1941, Jones was given the task of forming No 59 OTU at Turnhouse, near Edinburgh, and then sent to command No 53 OTU Heston, Middlesex.
 He reportedly flew several unofficial operations in a Spitfire, taking part in several fighter sweeps over Europe.
 An armourer that was under Jones' command at 53 OTU in 1941 and 1942, recalled:

 Taffy designed an unofficial badge for 53 OTU by adding wings to the tiger head of his 74 Squadron, but I cannot recall the motto.
 Maybe it was in Welsh.
 He had a habit of raising his drinking arm to the horizontal when toasting 'One f-f-for the T-t-tiger' in his unfortunate but endearing stutter.
 Likewise when referring to we, his ground staff, as 'm-my m-mechanics'.

 For part of the War, Jones and his wife, Olive, lived in Tylegwyn, New Quay, Cardiganshire at the time that Dylan Thomas and his family were also living in the town.
 Olive has described her friendship with Thomas’ wife, Caitlin, as well as the occasions when Thomas used Ira Jones’ typewriter to work on his poems.

 Later life

 After the war he returned to St Clears and a career in the Ministry of Pensions.
-Jones wrote three books, two of them between the wars; King of Air Fighters, a biography of Edward Mannock, Tiger Squadron a history of 74 Squadron, and An Air Fighter's Scrapbook.
+Jones wrote three books, two of them between the wars; King of Air Fighters, a biography of British-Irish World War I flying ace Edward Mannock, Tiger Squadron, a history of 74 Squadron, and An Air Fighter's Scrapbook.